Giving notice of civil partnership

 If one or both parties are subject to immigration control then they will need to give notice together at any designated register office.
 Hammersmith & Fulham Register Office is a designated office.
 They will also need to have been resident for seven clear days in the borough in which they live.

 Our appointment system runs from Monday to Friday from 9am to 4.30pm.
-The easiest way to book an appointment is online or you can call us on 020 8753 2140.

 Residents outside Hammersmith & Fulham